vbzt/Any2Any/README.md

 ## Technologies

-> This project is bootstrapped by Vite with:
+> This project is bootstrapped by Vite + TS with:

 <code>npm create vite@latest</code>